 Hence, both the regulatory body and trade association for podiatrists agree that they should only practice, as podiatrists, within the scope of their specialty which facial aesthetics in not, yet if they wish to branch into this market, they can do so along as they have received appropriate training, follow medicines regulations and above all do not practice this service in their capacity as a podiatrist.
 So does that mean you shouldn’t run the two services side by side in the same clinic as many are doing?

 Earlier this year, Director of Fluent Health Academy Michael Wilshaw posted on his Twitter feed that accreditation for their training courses with bSOAP (now renamed tSOAP) was going through.

-tSOAP, the Society of Aesthetics Practitioners is a not for profit professional body who claim to be ‘seeking to further the aesthetics profession and the interests of individuals engaged in that profession’.
+tSOAP, the Society of Aesthetics Practitioners is a not-for-profit professional body that claim to be ‘seeking to further the aesthetics profession and the interests of individuals engaged in that profession’.

 On their website they go on to say;

 “As the public demand for cosmetic injectable treatment continues to rise, so too does the demand for qualified practitioners.
 Once qualified existing clinicians are often dismissed by their current professional bodies as the skill is deemed as “out of scope” and not recognised by their insurance.
 Yet this has not stopped clinician’s continuing to practice.
 Aesthetics practitioners need support and professional recognition, much like they did when practicing as a nurse, podiatrist, dentist, paramedic or Doctor. tSOAP has been established as the first Multidisciplinary Professional Body for fully trained or clinicians wishing to train in injectable aesthetics.”

 tSOAP will only accept membership applications from clinicians whom have been on an ‘approved training course’, such which Fluent Health Academy is hoping to be listed as.